Searching for the Ghost of Tom Joad

 Some facts on The Grapes of Wrath by John Steinbeck

-Released on April 14, 1939, The Grapes of Wrath was an instant success with audiences but was also harshly criticized.
+Released on April 14, 1939, the novel was an instant success with audiences but was also harshly criticized.
 Steinbeck wrote it with the intention of shaming those responsible for the Great Depression, and it actually bothered more than a few.
-Clearly written to be on the side of the weak and migrants, The Grapes of Wrath was censored on several occasions by various states, including Mussolini’s Italy.
+Clearly written to be on the side of the weak and migrants, it was censored on several occasions by various states, including Mussolini’s Italy.

 Reading The Grapes of Wrath